 Coorg, otherwise known as Kodagu rests on the laps of the mountains in South India (Karnataka), picturesque to the extent that it makes you fall in love with nature.
 The serenity and the originality of Coorg are unspoiled and the charm is surely rugged and wild.

 Coorg is a beautiful place for tourist seeking natural picturesque spots and exciting treks.
-One can pay a visit to Raja's seat, Omkareshwara Temple, Abbi Falls, Madikeri Fort and other famous tourist attractions in and around Coorg.
-Wild life lovers can travel to the Nagarhole National Park.
+One can pay a visit to Raja's seat, Omkareshwara Temple, Abbey Falls, Madikeri Fort and other famous tourist attractions in and around Coorg.
+Wildlife lovers can travel to the Nagarhole National Park.
 Coorg is different in every season, one has to come here and discover it.
-Tourist can travel to Coorg anytime round the year.
-Walk in the rains, enjoy the cold winters or simply relax in the pleasant summers.

 Demographics of Coorg